 Transfer Fee – $100 For students who were admitted to the Program, attended orientation, and then requested transfer to the next class.
 The student may request transfer one time from the original acceptance.

-Readmission Fee – $100 For students leaving the Program and requesting readmission.
-Students requesting readmission are processed on a case-by-case basis.
+Readmission Fee – $100 For students leaving the Program, after starting, and requesting readmission.
+Requests for readmission are processed on a case-by-case basis.
 Readmission is not guaranteed.

-Competency Testing – $30 per test For students requesting readmission to the Program, who have previously completed PN courses successfully.
+Knowledge Competency Testing – $30 per test For students requesting readmission to the Program who have previously completed PN courses successfully.

 Skills Competency Evaluation – $100 For students requesting readmission to the Program who have previously complete PN courses successfully.

-Documentation Updates for Readmitted Students – $120 + This cost varies by student health insurance and current status of required documents.
-The student that is readmitted may have to update documents.
-Documents include Physical Exam, Immunizations, Tuberculosis Screening, Influenza Vaccine, PA State Police Background Check ($22.60), FBI Clearance ($22.50), Child Abuse Clearance ($8), CPR ($50 – 80), Chambersburg Hospital Clinical Privileges (no cost).
+Documentation Updates for Readmitted Students – $120 + This cost varies based on student health insurance and status of required documents.
+Documents that may require updates include Physical Exam, Immunizations, Tuberculosis Screening and PPD, Influenza Vaccine, PA State Police Background Check ($22.60), FBI Clearance ($22.50), Child Abuse Clearance ($8), CPR ($50 – 80), Chambersburg Hospital Clinical Privileges (no cost).
 Prices are subject to change.

 The student admitted for advanced standing is responsible for the following costs: